hola-yuqi/Report_R_Project/README.md

 You can check out my R code file "INF6027 code.R", which contains the full analysis script and detailed comments.

 ## **📥 Instructions for Downloading and Running the Code**
-  (1)Make sure you have the required packages installed in your R environment.
+  -Make sure you have the required packages installed in your R environment.
 Use the following command to install:
     install.packages(c("tidyverse", "dplyr", "ggplot2", "corrplot", "factoextra"))
   (2)Open a Terminal or Command Prompt and run the following command to clone the project repository:
      git clone https://github.com/hola-yuqi/Report_R_Project.git
   (3)Enter project directory